NexusWarp/cricket-game-in-javascript/README.md

-A 2D cricket game in Javascript.
+A 2D cricket game in Javascript